Ugur Altundal | About Me

 My research expertise includes contemporary political theory, citizenship, migration, borders and boundaries, global justice, and democratic theory.

-My dissertation, “The Right to Travel: Toward an Ethics of Short-Term Mobility,” focuses on the ethics of international migration and mobility, which have been central to both academic and political debates over the last few decades.
+My first book manuscript, The Right to Travel: Toward an Ethics of Short-Term Mobility, is based on my doctoral dissertation which received the Best Dissertation Award in Migration & Citizenship section at American Political Science Association (APSA) in 2023.
+It focuses on the ethics of international migration and mobility, which have been central to both academic and political debates over the last few decades.
 Most migration scholars think and write almost exclusively about immigration.
 But most cross-border movement of people is short-term and not with the intent to settle.
 This has resulted in the underdevelopment of normative theory on the right to travel.
-My dissertation theorizes and defends a right to travel independent of long-term migration.
+In this manuscript, I theorize and defend a right to travel independent of long-term migration.
 I address international travel and short-term or circular migration.
 It includes chapters that argue for a human right to travel, explain that right’s moral and practical limits, and examine the normative implications of such a right for democratic politics.